keram/notes/_posts/2017-10-25-reactiveconf-2017-highlights.markdown

 To solve the puzzle, I asked for wine and glass of tap water with it which I got without a problem. :D

 With drink with my hand, I met and chat with some familiar faces from the conference and workshop.
-The last funny moment of the conference happens when after chatting with pair Rebecca and Sean from Manchester about the life and work as we all came from the UK.
-Later that night we found that their conference ticket number was 20 and 21.
+One of the last funny moments of the conference was meeting with Rebecca and Sean from Manchester.
+We talk bit and later that night we found that their conference ticket number was 20 and 21.
 Mine was 22 which can be considered as proof that nothing happens as a coincidence! :D

 **That was my ReactiveConf 2017 and I would like to thank organisers, speakers who came, friends and family who made the time spent in Slovakia special and great.**